Resend Email Marketing

 ## How To Use Resend With Mailrith

-1. Verify the sending domain in Resend and create an API key with the right access.
+1. Verify the sending domain in Resend, then create an API key with the right access.

 2. Create a Mailrith email delivery connection for Resend.

-3. Send a test email and fix any provider, credential, or domain issue before importing a large list.
+3. Send a test email and fix any service, connection, or domain issue before importing a large list.

 4. Publish the form or landing page that collects subscribers into Mailrith.